CBIIT/datacommons-devops/terraform/modules/ecs/README.md

 # General Notes/Comments:
 - I think we're creating target groups in the ALB and the ECS modules - should we pick one?
 ECS makes most sense.
+- Create a task execution role policy that mimics the aws-managed role?

 # Setting up ECS Exec
 - It’s important to notice that the container image requires `script` (part of util-linux) and `cat` (part of coreutils) to be installed in order to have command logs uploaded correctly to S3 and/or CloudWatch.
 The nginx container images have this support already installed.
 - The SSM agent does not run as a separate container sidecar, it runs as an additional process inside the application container.
 - ECS Task role needs to allow communications with SSM and CloudWatch
-- Need to create a SG rule that allows ingress with tcp over port 80 with cidr 0.0.0.0/0
+- Need to create a SG rule that allows ingress with tcp over port `80` with cidr `0.0.0.0/0`
-- Create a task execution role policy that mimics the aws-managed role?
+- Best practice, we suggest to set the initProcessEnabled parameter to `true` in task definition to avoid SSM agent child processes becoming orphaned.